KCHospital/kpchospital-blog/README.md

 - Stage those changes (click on "+")
 - Everything should now be in "Staged Changes"
 - Write in some messages for the commit > Click "Commit"

+# Publish to GitHub
+Click on "Sync Changes" (if shown)

+if not, click on "..." after "Source Control" that says "More actions" > Choose "Push"